View, edit or submit the tax return

 - If you haven't made any changes to it, you don't have to submit the tax return.
 No changes = no need to submit it.
 Tax returns not submitted by 30 April will be considered as having been submitted with the pre-completed information they contained at the time of the deadline.

 - If you need to make any changes, the deadline for making them and submitting the tax return is 30 April.
-You do this in Altinn.
+You can change and submit as many times as you like.
 You do not need to send us documentation before we request it.

 If you operate a sole proprietorship, you must submit the tax return, and it must be done electronically.